RobertAhlin/rpg-p3/README.md

 <img src="readmefiles/amiresponsive.jpg" alt="Website shown in different devices."><br>

-The live link can be found here - <a href="https://robertahlin.github.io/rps-project2b/" target="_blank">https://robertahlin.github.io/rps-project2b/</a>
+The live link to Heroku can be found here - <a href="https://rpg-p3-40e9a3ed28c2.herokuapp.com/" target="_blank">https://rpg-p3-40e9a3ed28c2.herokuapp.com/</a>

-The site is developed to be responsive for different devices.

-The idea for this project it to make a playable game against the computer.
-But first there is a landing page that will show a hero image for the game and it will also contain instructions on how to play the game.
-And as every gamer always want to win, there are an option to enter cheat code.
+The idea for this project it to make a playable textbased role playing game with a realy humorous twist.

 Use "godmode" as code to try it out.
 (Without the "".)